Milan I of Serbia

-Milan Obrenović IV (Милан Обреновић; 22 August 1854 - 11 February 1901) reigned as the Prince of Serbia from 10 June 1868 until 1882, when he became King of Serbia, a title he held until his abdication on 6 March 1889.
-His son, Alexander I of Serbia, became the second King of Serbia.
+Milan Obrenović IV (Милан Обреновић; 22 August 1854 - 11 February 1901) reigned as the Prince of Serbia from 10 June 1868 until 1882, and then King of Serbia, a title he held until his abdication on 6 March 1889.
+Most important events during Milan's reign was the First and Second Serbian–Ottoman War and the Serbo-Bulgarian War.
+At the beginning of his reign, the Principality of Serbia was still de jure part of the Ottoman Empire, but became fully independent in 1878 with the Treaty of Berlin (1878).
+In 1882, the Principality was elevated to the status of a kingdom, and Milan became a king.

+Milan abdicated the throne in 1889 and left Serbia, after which his son, Alexander I, became the second King of Serbia.
+After a few years, Milan returned to Serbia and in 1897 his son appointed him the commander-in-chief of the Royal Serbian Army.
+Milan did not approve his son's marriage to Queen Draga, so he left Serbia again in 1900 and died in exile in 1901.

 Early years

 Birth and infancy in exile

 Milan Obrenović was born in 1854 in Mărășești in Moldavia, where his family had lived in exile ever since the return of the rival House of Karađorđević to the Serbian throne in 1842 when they managed to depose Milan's cousin Prince Mihailo Obrenović III.

-Milan was the son of Miloš Obrenović (1829–1860) and of his Moldavian wife Marija Obrenović, née Elena Maria Catargiu (1831–1879).
+Milan was the son of Miloš Obrenović (1829–1860) and of his Moldavian wife Marija Obrenović, née Elena Maria Catargiu.
 Milan's paternal grandfather (Miloš's father) was Jevrem Obrenović (1790–1856), brother of Miloš Obrenović I, Prince of Serbia from 1815 to 1839 and from 1858 to 1860.
 Milan was therefore Prince Miloš's grandnephew.
 He had only one sibling — his older sister Tomanija.

 In 1855, shortly after Milan's birth, his parents divorced.
 When Milan was aged 7, his father Miloš died on 20 November 1860 (or 1861) while fighting the Turks near Bucharest as a foreign mercenary in the Romanian Army, meaning that his mother Marija got legal custody.
 Marija, however, lived a lavish aristocratic lifestyle, soon becoming Romanian ruler Alexandru Ioan Cuza's mistress and bearing him two sons — Alexandru Al. Ioan Cuza (nicknamed Sașa) and Dimitrie.
 As a result, she showed little interest in her children from her previous marriage with Miloš.
 Therefore, an agreement was reached for young Milan to be legally adopted by his cousin Mihailo Obrenović, who in the meantime, following the 1858 expulsion of the House of Karađorđević, had returned to Serbia and had become the ruling prince in 1860.